The Best and Cheapest Home Insurance Companies in Illinois in 2026

 house

-Does Illinois home insurance cover mine subsidence?
+Does Illinois home insurance cover "mine subsidence"?

 Mine subsidence happens when the ground above an underground mine shifts or collapses, causing damage to the land, homes and buildings above it.

-According to the llinois State Geological Survey, more than 330,000 homes in Illinois are built above mines and could be at risk for damage.
+According to the Illinois State Geological Survey, more than 330,000 homes in Illinois are built above mines and could be at risk for damage.
 Home insurance doesn't automatically cover mine subsidence.
 But insurance companies are often required to offer you the coverage, and you can always ask your company or agent to add it to your policy.

 How to save on Illinois home insurance